A distance measurement of galaxies from JWST using star formation rate-stellar mass relation: data used

 Modern optical including Sloan Digital Sky Survey(SDSS) \citep{Lyke2020, Ahumada2020}, Hubble Space Telescope (HST) \citep{Skelton2014, Bouwens2015}, and James Webb Space Telescope (JWST) provide the optical spectra from UV to infrared for a large amount of galaxies \citep{naidu2022two, Bakx2023}, especially for the JWST that observes a lower frequency range, from long-wavelength visible light (red) through mid-infrared (0.6-28.3 $\mu m$ ), which can provide rest-frame UV/optical spectra of high-redshift galaxies when their visible emissions have shifted into the infrared.
 The high-redshift galaxies can be used to investigate the formation of early galactic structure.

-\citet{Li2023} presented a sample of 51 galaxies at $z = 2–3$ from the A2744 and SMACS J0723-3732 (SMACS 0723) galaxy cluster fields by deep JWST/NIRISS imaging and slitless grism spectroscopic observations, where 44 are in A2744, and seven are in SMACS 0723.
+\citet{Li2023} presented a sample of 51 galaxies at $z = 2-3$ from the A2744 and SMACS J0723-3732 (SMACS 0723) galaxy cluster fields by deep JWST/NIRISS imaging and slitless grism spectroscopic observations, where 44 are in A2744, and seven are in SMACS 0723.
 Their star formation rate (SFR) can be measured by $H\alpha $ or $H\beta $ emission lines.
-The galaxy stellar masses are derived by \citet{Chabrier2003} initial mass function (IMF) combined with stellar mass-to-light ratios (M/L) model after correcting the magnitudes in all bands by the lensing magnification factor \citep{Mahler2018, Golubchik2022}.
+The galaxy stellar masses are derived by \citet{Chabrier2003} initial mass function (IMF) combined with stellar mass-to-light ratios (M/L) model after correcting the magnitudes in all bands by the lensing magnification factor $\mu $ \citep{Wambsganss1998}, $\mu $ can be calculated by the entire cluster mass distribution and angular positions of the sources \citep{Mahler2018, Golubchik2022}.

 \citet{Morishita2024} also obtained 341 high-redshift galaxies at $5 < z < 14$, which are based on nine public deep extragalactic fields from JWST Cycle 1.
-The SFR for high-redshift galaxies without $H\alpha $ and $H\beta $ coverage can be calculated by the corrected UV luminosity \citep{Bergamini2023, Morishita2024}.
+The SFR for high-redshift galaxies without $H\alpha $ and $H\beta $ coverage can be calculated by the corrected UV luminosity for lensing magnification factor $\mu $ and dust attenuation, and UV flux can be fitted from the extracted spectrum after calibrating the raw images by Grizli \footnote{https://github.com/gbrammer/grizli/} \citep{Morishita2021, Bergamini2023, Morishita2024}.